puskini33/sentiment-analysis-tweets/README.md

 ## File Preparation

 The scripts for file preparation can be found in `src.data.file_preparation`.
-The file contains functions to create a new raw_ and/or processed_file with headers, to write to .csv file, and to get relative file path.
+The file contains functions to create a new **raw_** and **processed_file** with headers, to write to .csv file, and to get relative file path.

 ## Data Retrieval